FlavScents AInsights Entry: Acetaldehyde Dibutyl Acetal (CAS: 871-22-7)

 4. Use in Flavors

-Acetaldehyde dibutyl acetal is utilized in various flavor applications, particularly in fruit-flavored products such as apple, pear, and tropical fruit profiles.
-It serves as a functional modifier, enhancing the authenticity and depth of fruit flavors.
-Typical use levels in finished food or beverage products range from 1 to 10 ppm, with higher concentrations potentially leading to overpowering notes.
-Its stability under heat and acidic conditions makes it a versatile component in flavor formulations.
+Acetaldehyde dibutyl acetal is utilized in a variety of flavor applications, particularly in fruit flavors such as apple, pear, and citrus.
+It serves as an impact note that enhances the freshness and authenticity of these flavors.
+Typical use levels in finished food or beverage products range from 0.5 to 5 ppm, with higher concentrations potentially leading to an overpowering effect.
+The compound is relatively stable under normal conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature